istopwg/ippsample/README.md

 *main project page, as that archive is missing the libcups and PDFio submodules* *and will not compile.*

-The source code is available in semi-monthly release tarballs or via the Github repository.
-For a release tarball, run the following commands:
+The source code is available in semi-monthly (non-production) release tarballs or via the Github repository.
+For a release tarball, run the following
+commands:

     tar xvzf ippsample-VERSION.tar.gz
     cd ippsample-VERSION